electrojustin/DiffDock-Fine-Tune/README.md

 While the training code can theoretically be run with no preprocessing step and will simply perform preprocessing on the fly in the dataloader thread, in practice, some ligands with a large number of rotatable bonds will take excessive amounts of CPU time in the conformer matching stage.
 In order to make the most efficient use of GPU node time, we've shuffled much of the CPU expensive operations into a discrete preprocessing step that can be run on a general compute node.

 Our preprocessing scripts also take care of the problem of hydrogenation.
-Because most crystal structures lack hydrogens, there are some ambiguities in how the ligand file should be loaded, and RDKit, the library DiffDock uses for managing this purpose, often makes mistakes.
+Because most crystal structures lack hydrogens, there are some ambiguities in how the ligand file should be loaded, and RDKit, the library DiffDock uses for this purpose, often makes mistakes.
 In particular, RDKit doesn't seem readily able to distinguish between aromatic and cycloalkane rings in PDB files, which can have a profound impact on model performance.
 Our preprocessing scripts take care of this problem by explicitly adding hydrogens to the ligand and converting it to an SDF file. `See preprocess_ligs.py` for details on the algorithm.

-Once config.sh is properly set up, preprocessing should be as easy as running
+Once `config.sh` is properly set up, preprocessing should be  as easy as running

     sbatch preprocess.sbatch